goldloti2/simple-discord-bot/Update.md

     - act only when user and musicbot are in the same voice channel
 - cog MusicBot
   - command pause_resume - call MusicPlayer.pause_resume()

+2022/10/28 music-dev branch - 3

+- more information send to text channel